GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 to run in the first interpreter created by Python as described above.

-Another option for packages which use SWIG generated bindings is not to use the '-threads' option when 'swig' is used to generate the bindings.
+Another option for packages which use SWIG generated bindings is not to use the ``-threads`` option when 'swig' is used to generate the bindings.
 This will avoid any problems and allow the package to be used in any sub interpreter.
 Do be aware though that by disabling thread support in SWIG bindings, that the GIL isn't released when C code is entered.
 The